Documentation

 For a more complete discussion of MinIO redundancy and healing, see Erasure Coding.

-Diagram of object being sharded into four data and four parity blocks, distributed across eight drives
+Diagram of object being sharded into eight data and eight parity blocks, distributed across sixteen drives

-With the default parity of EC:4, MinIO shards the object into 4 data and 4 parity blocks, distributing them across the drives in the erasure set.
+With the maximum parity of EC:8, MinIO shards the object into 8 data and 8 parity blocks, distributing them across the drives in the erasure set.
+All erasure sets in this pool have the same stripe size and shard distribution.

 MinIO uses a deterministic hashing algorithm based on object name and path to select the erasure set for a given object.